prayoadmii/Roblox-Studio-RPC-App/README.md

 So You Can Make Your Macbook Version By Your Self...
 The Script I Put It In `Open Suace/`

+# Q: How I Can Up-to-date The Server And Client?
+**A:** That Eazy!
+You Need To Come Check This Repo Every Week (Or Every Time You Want To Update Your RPC)

 # Q: How It Work?
 **A:** On Roblox Plugin We're Use [HTTP Service](https://create.roblox.com/docs/reference/engine/classes/HttpService) To Make It Can Send Game Data To Server App